Student, Faculty, and Staff Surveys and Studies

 Degrees of Preparation Survey

 This survey was designed by the American Association of State Colleges and Universities (AASCU) to assess students’ preparation for workplace success and civic engagement at entry (first-year students) and at graduation (seniors).
 The survey asks students to indicate how they inform themselves about current events and determine the credibility of sources (analysis skills).
 It also asks about students’ experiences with travel, languages, international issues, service and study abroad as well as their participation in politics and/or government, and their skills related to resolving conflicts and working with others.
-The survey was administered to Berea College first-year students (43% response rate) and seniors (46% response rate) in the Spring Term 2009.

 Counseling and Psychological Services Survey